 In a case where an electrician was required to generate a quote for installing lights and fans at a commercial premises, their quote may include quantities that run into the hundreds.
 Were that electrician to accidentally make an input error after counting hundreds of fans or lights, they would likely need to start all over again, potentially costing hours.
 This error may also easily go unnoticed, which could result in the final dollar figure of their quote being incorrect.
 This may cost the company money, or hurt their reputation and rapport with the customer.
 Aside from the factors of error elimination, this design also saves time whenever the quantity figure is added to or subtracted from, by providing a button-driven interface, rather than classic text input fields.
-Here at DualCab, we have put this test by timing how long it takes us to enter text into an input field on a mobile device.
-By creating and timing events within a basic text input field with unity, we found that it takes approximately 1.6 seconds to enter a single-character number into a text field.
+Here at Quick Quotes Calculator, we have put this to the test by timing how long it takes us to enter text into an input field on a mobile device.
+By creating and timing events within a basic text input field with Unity, we found that it takes approximately 1.6 seconds to enter a single-character number into a text field.
 This is approximately 1.5 seconds longer than it takes to press a button.
 By this analysis, it is clear that our approach to numerical input has reduced this portion of the process by a factor of roughly 16 times.

+Tools and Technology